Help & Documentation Center

 Do I need a lawyer to use this calculator?

-While this calculator provides accurate calculations based on California law, it's recommended to consult with a family law attorney for legal advice specific to your situation.
-The calculator is a tool to assist in understanding property division, not a replacement for legal counsel.
+Yes, it is recommended to consult with a family law attorney for advice specific to your situation.
+The CaseMate platform is designed to assist in analyzing property division scenarios, not to replace legal counsel.

 Need Additional Help?